MadCatme/MutantDemo/README.md

 Expected:           100.00%
 ~~~

-Hmm, it's red and shows two mutations.
+Hmm, two mutations.
 What happend?

-Mutant replaced the return value `self` of House#add_member with `nil` and the specs passed.
-The specs even passed when the return value was removed.
+Mutant replaced the return value `self` of `House#add_member` with `nil` and the specs passed.
+They even passed when the return value was removed.
+That's bad.

 To fix it, we have to add a spec that asserts the return value of the method.

 Now it's your turn.
+Kill them with fire!

-You can jump to the solution by checking out the branch `add_member_kill_mutation`
+Just want the fixed spec?
+Check out the branch `add_member_kill_mutation`.